e2vinodj/Claim_Terminations/chapter1.md

               index=2,
-              not_called_msg = "Have you used the function to Group the records?", args_not_specified = "Have you specified the columns to group by? ", incorrect_msg = c("Have you used the function to Group the records?", "Have you specified the columns to group by? "))
+              not_called_msg = "Have you used the function to Group the records?", args_not_specified = "Have you specified the columns to group by? ", incorrect_msg = c("Have you specified Gender to group by?", "Have you specified the IncurredAgeBucket to group by? "))

 test_error()